DFC302/statusparser/README.md

 Usage: python3 statusparser -f [List of URLs file] --timeout [number #converted to a floating integer]

 **Send errors to a error file** \
-Note: Errors are written to Error_report.txt \
+Note: Errors will still be printed to terminal screen, unless option --noerrors is used. \
-Note: Errors will continue to be appended to Error_report.txt.
-Delete or clear if you run multiple tests and do not want mixed or duplicate results. \
 Usage: python3 statusparser -f [List of URLs file] --errorfile

 **No color mode** \